Pho(SC)-CTC -- A Hybrid Approach Towards Zero-shot Word Image Recognition: Introduction

 Deep learning models have been quite successful in many document analysis problems.
 Thus, it is a natural fit for word recognition in historical documents as well.
 However, training deep networks for this problem is a challenging task due to many reasons.
 The lack of a large corpus of word images, partly due to the changes in the appearance of characters and spellings of words over centuries, makes it difficult to train a deep model.
 The complexity is further compounded by the requirement of learning large number of word labels, using only a small set of samples.
 In addition, the historical documents exhibit many undesirable characteristics such as torn and blurred segments, unwanted noise and faded regions, handwritten annotations by historians and artefacts; all of them contributing to the difficulty of the task.

-Word spotting and recognition sound similar to each other but are two different tasks.
-This is illustrated in Figure \ref{fig:problemstatement}.
-Given an image containing a word as input, a word recognition system identifies the word from the lexicon that is present in the image.
-On the other hand, word spotting refers to detecting other image segments in the document exhibiting patterns similar to the query image.
-This work is focused on the former problem and extends it to the zero-shot learning (ZSL) setting.
+This work is focused on work recognition and extends it to the zero-shot learning (ZSL) setting.

 Classical word recognition involves training a machine learning model to recognise the words given the images containing them.
 It is assumed that the test query images also contain only the words that were presented during the training.
 However, in the ZSL setting, the test query images can contain words that the model did not see during training.
 This is a more challenging task requiring a visual representation (akin to the semantic embedding in ZSL literature) that can bridge the set of seen and unseen words.

 In this work, we propose a machine learning model based on CTC framework that takes advantage of the rich features learned by Pho(SC)Net such that it can be used to recognise out-of-lexicon words.
 We call this model Pho(SC)-CTC.
-Overall we make the following contributions \begin{itemize} \item We proposed a CTC-based framework for zero-shot word image recognition. \item We investigated the efficacy of Pho(SC)Net features while fusing them in a CTC framework for zero-shot word recognition. \item The proposed hybrid model Pho(SC)-CTC\_P significantly outperforms the state-of-the-art method \enquote{Pho(SC)Net } for zero-shot word recognition accuracy on a real-world dataset and a synthetic dataset.
+Overall we make the following contributions \begin{itemize} \item We proposed a CTC-based framework for zero-shot word image recognition. \item We investigated the efficacy of Pho(SC)Net features while fusing them in a CTC framework for zero-shot word recognition. \item The proposed hybrid model Pho(SC)-CTC significantly outperforms the state-of-the-art method \enquote{Pho(SC)Net } for zero-shot word recognition accuracy on a real-world dataset and a synthetic dataset.

 \end{itemize}